Estimated reading time — 10 minutes

 Somewhere in the gloom, the music box continued to sing its funereal song.

 For a second, Kevin could have sworn he heard waves crashing against the side of the house.

 And then the light disappeared.
 The room was engulfed in darkness, total and complete, and he found himself unable to see further than the tip of his nose.
-He could hear the old man’s laboured breathing, moving closer now.
+He could hear the old man’s labored breathing, moving closer now.
 The sickly sweet stench of rotten gums and decaying teeth filled his nostrils, accompanied by the grate of bone against wood.

-In desperation he whirled towards the window.
+In desperation, he whirled towards the window.
 And discovered why the world had gone dark.

 The thing from the deep opened a cyclopean eye, and the attic was bathed in ultramarine.

 His granddad, from the darkness, a rasp more like a rusted chain being lowered than a human voice: ‘…et akhlish… Nisroch… chtulzra dhrazgh et Nisroch boolusch…’ This was followed by a wheezy chuckling, a sound like water on the lung.